-Identity theft occurs when someone steals your personal information, like your Social Security number or bank account information, to commit fraud or other crimes.
+Identity theft occurs when someone steals your personal information, such as your Social Security number or bank account information, to commit fraud or other crimes.
 Identity theft can take many forms and can leave your finances in disarray.

-If you are a victim or believe you may be a victim:
+If you are a victim of identity theft or believe that you may be a victim:

 Call the fraud departments of the three major credit reporting agencies listed below.